KateHe01/Stock-Portfolio-Optimization/README.md

-# Optimal ETFs Portfolio Analysis
+# ETFs Portfolio Construction and Mean-Variance Optimization

 ## Overview
 This project focuses on constructing and analyzing the optimal ETFs portfolio using data-driven methodologies.
 By employing various financial and statistical techniques, the project aims to identify and validate a robust investment portfolio suitable for diverse economic conditions.